thomas-fossati/draft-tls13-iot/draft-ietf-uta-tls13-iot-profile.md

 using the notBefore and notAfter fields, as described in {{Section 4.1.2.5 of !RFC5280}}.
 Consistent with {{Section 4.1.2.5.1 of !RFC5280}} and
-{{Section 4.1.2.5.2 of !RFC5280}}, values MUST be expressed in Greenwich Mean Time (Zulu) and MUST include seconds even where the number of seconds is zero.
+{{Section 4.1.2.5.2 of !RFC5280}}, values MUST be expressed in Greenwich Mean Time and MUST include seconds even where the number of seconds is zero.

 Note that the validity period is defined as the period of time from notBefore through notAfter, inclusive.
 This means that a hypothetical certificate with a